 Michael is recognized by Best Lawyers in both The Best Lawyers in America and in The Best Lawyers in Connecticut rankings.
 He is also part of the Hartford Litigation team that was recognized by the Connecticut Law Tribune in 2013 and 2016 as “Litigation Department of the Year.”

 Prior to joining Morgan Lewis, Michael was a partner at another international law firm.

-After a week-long jury trial, obtained a trial court victory in the Philadelphia Court of Common Pleas for reinsurance broker sued for tortious interference.
+After a week-long jury trial in the Philadelphia Court of Common Pleas, obtained a directed verdict for a reinsurance broker sued for tortious interference.